 Viewing the Performance and Visitor Analytics

-Another very useful feature of WooCart that was mentioned earlier, is the store performance monitoring tools.
-Through your WooCart dashboard, you can easily see what resources the plugins that are installed on your store are consuming.
+Another very useful feature of WooCart mentioned earlier, is the store performance monitoring tools.
+Through your WooCart dashboard, you can easily see what resources the plugins installed on your store are consuming.

 From the Plugin Metrics section of your dashboard, you can quickly see how much memory each plugin on your store is using.
-If you notice that a particular plugin or add-on is consuming a lot of resources, you might want to think about replacing it with an alternative.
+If you notice that a particular plugin or add-on consumes many resources, you might want to consider replacing it with an alternative.
 This is especially relevant if your store is running slowly or experiencing other problems.

-The Page Metrics section of the WooCart dashboard gives you a convenient way to see which the most visited pages on your site are.
-However, an even more useful aspect of the Page Metrics data is the load time that’s displayed for each page.
-Armed with this data, you’ll know which pages on your site need to be optimized in order to make them load faster.
+The Page Metrics section of the WooCart dashboard gives you a convenient way to see the most visited pages on your site.
+However, an even more useful aspect of the Page Metrics data is the load time displayed for each page.
+Armed with this data, you’ll know which pages on your site need to be optimized to make them load faster.

-If you’re serious about your business, you’ll probably also want to use a third-party tool like Pingdom to measure the performance of your store.
-However, whether or not you use a third-party service, the data from the WooCart Page Metrics feature is very useful and will complement any reports you get from other services, such as Pingdom or Google Analytics.
+If you’re serious about your business, you’ll probably also want to use a third-party tool like Pingdom to measure your store’s performance.
+However, whether or not you use a third-party service, the WooCart Page Metrics feature data is very useful and will complement any reports you get from other services, such as Pingdom or Google Analytics.

 WooCart Managed WooCommerce Hosting Prices

 If you like the sound of WooCart, the great news is that you can take advantage of the 7-day free trial.
-This gives you a good opportunity to see how easy this managed hosting service is to use.
+This gives you a good opportunity to see how easy this managed hosting service is.

-You can also play around with the features, such as the plugin and page metrics.
-There’s a 30-day money-back guarantee in place, too, so that you can try out this service risk free.
+You can also play around with features like the plugin and page metrics.
+A 30-day money-back guarantee is in place, too, so you can try out this service risk-free.

 If you’re enjoying the WooCart managed WooCommerce hosting experience, you can sign up to one of their plans: